cooperdk/YAPO-e-plus/README.md

 #### Discuss and share on Discord: https://discord.gg/ad5hjsA

 #### NEW FEATURES:

+- Exclusions now available for scene tags, actor tags and websites.
+  You can now enter any words that shouldn't trigger a website or actor tag, a website or it's aliases.
+  For example, the word "floral" in the filename would trigger a tag named "oral" - by excluding "floral" you can prevent this).
+  Another example is the fact that there is a website named "Stepsiblings Caught" and another one just named "Stepsiblings".
+  By adding "Stepsiblings" in the exclusion list for "Stepsiblings Caught", the system will not incorrectly register the website "Stepsiblings" for a file that should only be registered to "Stepsiblings Caught".

 - Now supports the new Freeones site layout.
 The scraper now shows a 0-100% completion for each actor scrape.